doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 ### Create the client

-MQTT protocol runs in the top of the application layer of the TCP/IP network and of course you need a working Wifi network and credentials in order ESP can connect in.
+MQTT protocol runs in top of the application layer of TCP/IP network and of course you need a working Wifi network and credentials in order ESP can connect in.

 ```
 WiFiClient wifiClient;